 Skip connections are crucial to ensure feature reusability and address the gradient degradation problem of CNNs.
 They skip one or more layers, providing a direct gradient flow from the late stages of the decoder to the early stages of the encoder, which is usually hindered by the downsampling operation of the encoder.
-Ronneberger et al. [35] first proposed the use of encoder-decoder skip connections, where higher-resolutions maps of the encoder are concatenated with the feature maps of the decoder.
-We aim to extend our previous work on hierarchical panoptic segmentation on RGB images [34] to the 3D point cloud domain, and thus we propose to adopt a hierarchical skip connections scheme to address the underlying hierarchy of segmentation tasks.
-We propose to connect different decoders directly as shown in Fig. 2, instead of encoder and decoders only.
+We aim to extend our previous work on hierarchical panoptic segmentation on RGB images [34]

 Fig. 3: An example of the colored point clouds of HOPS.
 The point clouds from the train and validation sets are obtained using a TLS.
 We have four test sets recorded with different sensors.
-The one called "SfM" contains point clouds from the Fuji-SfM dataset [10], [11].
+The one called "SfM" contains point clouds from the Fuji-SfM dataset [9], [10].